The Robinson Trail - Starts at Archbishop's Palace, Palace Demesne, Armagh BT60 4EN.

 Richard Robinson was also responsible for the Palace Demesne Park and the Rokeby Obelisk (now in the middle of County Armagh Golf Club).

-The leaflet has more information on some of the buildings it lists.
+The pdf. leaflet, linked to above, has more information on some of the buildings it lists.

 1. The first map is a is on MapMyWalk, from which you can download a GPX Map to a tablet or a phone.
 This should help you find your way around the route.
 See map at www.mapmywalk.com/routes/view/5312286286

-2. The map below is on Google and has points for all the places of interest which you pass.
-Each point has extra information, photos, videos, etc.
+2. The map, in the box below, is on Google and has points for all the places of interest which you pass.
+Each point has extra information and some have photos and videos, etc.

 On this map the points are colour-coded as follows: